hackermystique/CertLogManager/README.md

 This project uses [Sysinternals sigcheck](https://learn.microsoft.com/es-mx/sysinternals/downloads/sigcheck), a Microsoft tool, for file signature verification.
 The tool is not included in this repository and must be downloaded separately by the user from the official Microsoft Sysinternals site.
 Use of sigcheck is subject to the [Sysinternals Software License Terms](https://learn.microsoft.com/es-mx/sysinternals/license-terms).
-CertLogManager simply calls sigcheck via command-line and does not modify, embed, or distribute it in any form.
+SecCertGuard simply calls sigcheck via command-line and does not modify, embed, or distribute it in any form.
 - **sigcheck**: A command-line utility from Sysinternals used to verify file signatures.
-Ensure it is available in the PATH or in the `Tools` folder.
+Ensure to install [Systernals Suite](https://apps.microsoft.com/detail/9p7knl5rwt25) or download sigcheck64.exe into `Tools` directory.
+### Optional
+- Alternative blend: CertSentinel, TrustAudit, X509Inspector.

 ## Future Improvements (Beta)
 - **Enhanced Scanning**: Add support for scanning additional directories and file types.